PROJECT VISION

 The Queensland Government facilitated the creation of extra public open space by converting long term leases and providing the opportunity for Dexus to position two new towers on the existing Eagle Street Pier site.

-Dexus (ASX: DXS) is a leading Australasian fully integrated real asset group, managing a high-quality Australasian real estate and infrastructure portfolio valued at $61.0 billion (pro forma post final completion of the AMP Capital acquisition).
-We believe that the strength and quality of our relationships will always be central to our success and are deeply connected to our purpose: Unlock potential, create tomorrow.
-We directly and indirectly own $17.4 billion of office, industrial, healthcare, retail and infrastructure assets and investments.
-We manage a further $43.6 billion of investments in our funds management business (pro forma post final completion of the AMP Capital acquisition) which provides third party capital with exposure to quality sector specific and diversified real asset products.
-The funds within this business have a strong track record of delivering performance and benefit from Dexus’s capabilities.
-The group’s $17.4 billion real estate development pipeline provides the opportunity to grow both portfolios and enhance future returns.
-Our sustainability aspiration is to unlock the potential of real assets to create lasting positive impact and a more sustainable tomorrow, and is focused on the priorities of customer prosperity, climate action and enhancing communities.
-Dexus is supported by more than 34,000 investors from 25 countries.
-With four decades of expertise in property investment, funds management, asset management and development, we have a proven track record in capital and risk management and delivering returns for investors. www.dexus.com
+Dexus (ASX: DXS) is a leading Australasian fully integrated real asset group, managing a high-quality Australasian real estate and infrastructure portfolio valued at $50.1 billion.
+The Dexus Platform includes the Dexus listed portfolio and the funds management business.
+The $14.5 billion listed portfolio includes direct and indirect ownership of office, industrial, retail, healthcare, infrastructure, alternatives and other investments.
+We manage a further $35.6 billion of investments in our funds management business which connects third party capital with exposure to quality sector specific and diversified real asset products.
+The funds within this business have a strong track record of delivering performance and benefit from Dexus’s Platform capabilities.
+The Platform’s $13.3 billion real estate development pipeline provides the opportunity to grow both the listed and funds’ portfolios and enhance future returns.
+We are deeply connected to our purpose unlock potential, create tomorrow, reflecting our unique ability to create value for our people, customers, investors and communities over the long term.
+Our sustainability approach focuses on the priority areas where we believe we can make the most impact: Customer Prosperity, Climate Action and Enhancing Communities.
+Dexus is supported by more than 37,000 investors from 26 countries.
+With more than four decades of expertise in real asset investment, funds management, asset management and development, we have a proven track record in capital and risk management and delivering returns for investors. www.dexus.com

-Dexus manages and has ownership in 480 Queen Street, 123 Albert Street and 145 Ann Street and the buildings that will be directly impacted by the Waterfront Brisbane project including Waterfront Place and the heritage-listed Naldham House – all of which will be retained for the Waterfront Brisbane development – and Eagle Street Pier which will make way for two new towers.
+Dexus manages and has ownership in 480 Queen Street and 123 Albert Street and the buildings that will be directly impacted by the Waterfront Brisbane project including One Eagle and the heritage-listed Naldham House – all of which will be retained for the Waterfront Brisbane development – and Eagle Street Pier which will make way for two new towers.

 For real-time project progress, traffic management and access changes, news, exclusive event invitations and promotions, please download our development app.